 Mechatronics students from Spain visit SCC

-NORTH MANKATO, Minn.
-(KEYC) - South Central College (SCC) will welcomes students and educators who traveled all the way from Spain to visit Minnesota.
+MANKATO, Minn.
+(KEYC) - South Central College (SCC) welcomed students and educators who traveled all the way from Spain to visit Minnesota.

-The students will officially be welcomed on campus at 9 a.m. with an address by SCC’s president and a tour of the campus.

-While they’re here, they will also attend mechatronics classes on SCC’s North Mankato and Faribault campuses.
+“We are learning about other cultures and other ways to work and study.
+We are so thankful for this opportunity,” said Oier Osollo, a student from Basque, speaking in Spanish.

-Other planned activities include tours at local businesses like Schell’s Brewery in New Ulm, as well as taking part in Minnesota activities, including ice fishing, snow tubing and a trip to the Mall of America.
+They will be in Minnesota for eight days; not only studying but visiting tours at local businesses like Schell’s Brewery in New Ulm, as well as taking part in Minnesota activities, such as ice fishing, snow tubing and, of course, a trip to the Mall of America.

+“Its different because it’s such an enrichment,” said Javier Salvador, an instructor from Basque.
+“I mean, if you spend some time abroad, you meet other people from other cultures with a different way of thinking.
+People are completely different from the ones you know.
+So, I mean, you get such an experience that your life changes completely.”

+This is all part of a partnership between the Basque government and SCC, which started in 2014, so culinary and advanced manufacturing instructors could visit.

 Copyright 2023 KEYC.
 All rights reserved.